 Nutrition and Feeding

 A Maltese should be fed twice a day – in the morning and at night.
 Feeding twice a day instead of leaving food out all the time keeps your pet from overeating and getting fat.
 It’s also best to measure out food portions to ensure you are not over-feeding your Maltese.
-The recommended amount of dry food for an adult is 1/4 to 1/2 cup daily.
+The recommended amount for pet of dry food is 1/4 to 1/2 cup daily.

 Coat Color and Grooming